Join now

 Prior to their move to Türkiye, expats say they worried about the language barrier (58% vs. 35% globally).
 Getting by without speaking Turkish is indeed tricky according to expats (50th).
 More than half (53%) consider the local tongue difficult to learn, too (vs. 40% globally).

 Language struggles may also play a role when trying to find accommodation.
-Worldwide, less than half the expats (45%) say it’s easy to find housing abroad.
+Worldwide, less than half of expats (45%) say it’s easy to find housing abroad.
 In Türkiye, this share is down to 36%.
 And once found, 51% of expats regard housing as expensive (vs. 47% globally).

 Trends in the Top 10